rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 This repository contains supplemental data and code for our paper: Completing bacterial genome assemblies with multiplex MinION sequencing.

-Here you will find the scripts used to generate our data and figures, links to the reads and assemblies, and summaries of our results.
-We have also included results from other assemblers not mentioned in the paper to facilitate comparison.
-If you have different assembly methods that you would like to share, we are happy to include the results here!
-You can do a GitHub pull-request with your results or else create an [issue](https://github.com/rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/issues) on this repo.
+Here you will find scripts used to generate our data and figures, links to the reads and assemblies, and summaries of our results.
+We have also included data from other assemblers not mentioned in the paper to facilitate comparison.
+If you have different assembly methods that you would like to share, we are happy to include them here.
+Please do a GitHub pull request with your results or create an [issue](https://github.com/rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/issues) on this repo.